COSPOV/LoRAS/README.md

 - Other parameters are **convex_neighbourhood**, **shadow**, **sigma**, **num_RACOS**, **num_convcomb**

-- **convex_neighbourhood** corresponds to the parameter $k$ from the pseudocode in the original article.
+- **convex_neighbourhood** corresponds to the parameter \\k\\ from the pseudocode in the original article.
 The standard value of this parameter shouldbe $5-10$.
 However for larger datasets (minority class size more than 500) it can be extended to $20-30$.

 - **shadow** corresponds to the parameter $|S_p|$ from the pseudocode in the original article.
 The standard value of this parameter is to be kept around $100$.